 The 1900’s brought in the development of machines and routers that could simulate handmade dovetails.
 These joints will have evenly spaced dovetails, that are all the same length, shape and size, as each other.
 The pairing dovetails will have clean edges and fit almost perfectly with each other.

 Going by other names such as the scallop and dowel, pin and scallop, and the half moon joint.
 This type of joint was developed by a Mr Charles Knapp of Waterloo Wisconsin, during the 1860’s.
-Mr Knapp would later patent his design in 1867, leading the way for factories to start mass producing draws using his machinery.
-Draws made between the 1860’s and the early 1900’s may use the Knapp joint instead of the dovetail joint.
+Mr Knapp would later patent his design in 1867, leading the way for factories to start mass producing drawers using his machinery.
+Drawers made between the 1860’s and the early 1900’s may use the Knapp joint instead of the dovetail joint.
 During the 1900’s however, nostalgia drew people back to the handmade styles of old, and the Knapp joint lost out to the dovetail joints in popularity.

 We hope this article has helped you to narrow down the potential era a piece was produced in.
 Do your research into the sort of joints a piece is meant to have, and look for the signs of handmade craftsmanship or machine produced fabrication.